20 Simply Stunning Family Walks in the UK

 Stanton Moor is one of our favourite family walks in the Peak District and is a great one for little ones as there’s lots of variety.
 It’s only 2km, circular, reasonably flat, boasts amazing views, AND has so much to explore – unusual stones, rocks to climb, woodland, open views and muddy puddles!
 We often spend a good few hours doing this walk!

 At the beginning is a large rock that looks like a corkscrew, it’s begging to be climbed by the grownups if you’re up for the challenge.
 Then half way round is the Nine Ladies Circle; a Bronze Age circle used by the Druids.

-If you visit over summer, the moors are covered in a thick blanket of purple heather.
+If you visit the Peak District over summer, the moors are covered in a thick blanket of purple heather.
 With the change of season, the heather turns to a rusty red.
 Just beautiful and one of the best walks in Derbyshire for kids.

 Parking: Birchover Quarry car park, Birchover, DE4 2DW (free parking)